Class Of 2018 Orientation Leaders

 Sam Vaught ‘16

 Hi there!
 My name is Sam Vaught.
-I am a rising sophomore from Crawfordsville, IN.
-I am a religion major contemplating making classics a major or minor.
-I stay active on campus in clubs like the Glee Club and Students for Sustainability.
-I also write for The Bachelor, our awesome campus newspaper.
+I am a rising junior from Crawfordsville, IN and one of your Orientation Managers.
+I am a Religion major, Classics minor, and I stay active on campus in clubs like the Glee Club and Students for Sustainability.
+I also write for The Bachelor, our awesome campus newspaper, and I serve Wolcott Hall on the Student Senate.
 I am fond of my hometown and very excited you all get to spend the next four years here!
 Around town, I volunteer with the Montgomery County Historical Society and help out with after-school programs at Hoover Elementary.
-This summer, I worked part-time on campus at the Wabash Center for Teaching and Learning in Theology and Religion.
+This summer, I traveled to Ecuador for four weeks with the Spanish department and the Glee Club, and returned home to intern with the Historical Society.
 Welcome to this diverse, high-energy family called Wabash!